bseltz-cohesity/scripts/python/restoreDB2/README.md

 * -ts, --targetserver: (optional) registered DB2 target host to restore to (defaults to same as sourceserver)
 * -n, --objectname: (optional) name of database to restore (repeat for multiple)
 * -p, --prefix: (optional) apply prefix to restored database (only valid when using -n, --objectname)
+* -tdb, --targetdbname: (optional) exact name for the restored database, e.g. restore SAMPLE as a new database named PROD (overrides -p, --prefix; can only be used with a single -n, --objectname)
 * -lt, --logtime: (optional) point in time to replay the logs to during the restore (e.g. '2026-08-10 09:00:00')
 * -l, --latest: (optional) replay the logs to the latest log backup date
 * -w, --wait: (optional) wait for the restore to complete and report end status (e.g. kSuccess)